-Rx1 CC domain interacts with a DNA-associated protein

-We set out to identify Rx1 CC domain interactors and investigate their role in immunity at DNA.
-Amino acids 1-144 of Rx1, encompassing the CC domain, were used as bait in a yeast two-hybrid screen using a random-primed Nicotiana benthamiana mixed tissue cDNA library.
-We identified a total of six clones with sequence similarity to a GLK TF (here called NbGlk1) (Fig. 1).
+The Rx1 CC domain interacts with a DNA associated protein - We set out to identify Rx1 CC domain interactors and investigate their role in immunity at DNA.
+Amino acids 1-144 of Rx1, encompassing the CC domain, were used as bait in a Yeast Two-Hybrid screen using a random-primed N. benthamiana mixed tissue cDNA library.
+We identified a total of six clones with sequence similarity to a GLK TF (here called NbGlk1) (Figure 1).
 The six clones corresponded to three individual cDNAs isolated twice each.
 Individual clones were presumably obtained multiple times due to amplification of the cDNA library.
-The full-length NbGlk1 cDNA (Fig. S1A) encodes a 402-amino acid protein with a predicted molecular mass of 44,531 Da and carries a single Myb-type helix-turn-helix DNAbinding domain.
-GLK TFs are classified into the GARP TF fam-
+The full-length NbGlk1 cDNA (Figure S1A) encodes a 402-amino acid protein of predicted molecular weight 44531 Da and carries a single Myb-type helix-turn-helix DNAbinding domain.
+GLK TFs are classified into the GARP TF family (36).
+NbGlk1 possessed a Cterminal GCT box specific to GLK-type TFs and a AREAEAA hexapeptide sequence within the DNAbinding domain typical of GARP family TFs (37,38) (Figure S1B).